GKSDeepak/dsa-logbook-hero/DEPLOYMENT.md

 - `PUT /api/sessions/:sessionId/problems/:problemId` - Update a problem
 - `POST /api/sessions/:sessionId/problems` - Add a problem to a session
 - `DELETE /api/sessions/:sessionId/problems/:problemId` - Delete a problem from a session

+## Troubleshooting

+### GitHub Pages Shows Blank Page

+1. Make sure you're using `HashRouter` instead of `BrowserRouter` in your React app
+2. Verify that the `VITE_BASE_PATH` in `.env.production` matches your GitHub repository name
+3. Check that GitHub Pages is enabled in your repository settings
+4. Make sure the `gh-pages` branch has been created and contains the built files

+### Login Issues

+1. Verify that the backend server is running
+2. Check that the MongoDB connection string is correct
+3. Verify that the username and password in the server's `.env` file are correct